gumaerc-testorg/3.054-spring-2015/content/pages/syllabus.md

 Academic Integrity
 ------------------

 You may discuss problem sets with other students but the work you submit must be your own.
-For more information, see the [MIT website on academic integrity](http://integrity.mit.edu), which has the Handbook on Academic Integrity.
+For more information, see the {{% resource_link "b18fcf91-0b4b-46c2-ace7-ccc01a07e9f7" "MIT website on academic integrity" %}}, which has the Handbook on Academic Integrity.

 Topics
 ------